Open Government Partnership: Community of reformers

-Rather than establish a worldwide transparency ranking of countries, OGP provides support and encouragement to countries around the world as they champion ambitious new reforms and deliver on their promises "under the watchful eyes of citizens," The community of reformers is meant to "offer support to those in government that are willing and to create a hook whereby the conversations among government and civil societies can occur."
+Rather than establish a worldwide transparency ranking of countries, OGP provides support and encouragement to countries around the world as they champion ambitious new reforms and deliver on their promises "under the watchful eyes of citizens."
+The community of reformers is meant to "offer support to those in government that are willing and to create a hook whereby the conversations among government and civil society can occur."
 This relationship between government and civil society is the cornerstone of OGP.
 Governments are expected to actively collaborate with civil society when drafting and implementing country commitments, as well as when reporting on and monitoring efforts.
-The OGP process requires government to consult with civil society and citizens, and the Independent Reporting Mechanism (IRM) assesses the quality of this consultation.
+The OGP process requires the government to consult with civil society and citizens, and the Independent Reporting Mechanism (IRM) assesses the quality of this consultation.

 Funding

-Funding for OGP comes from participating countries, donors and development partners.
+The Open Government Partnership is funded through three primary sources: country contributions, bilateral agencies, and private foundations.
+Country contributions are core, unrestricted funds that support the OGP Support Unit's services to all members.
+Funding from bilateral and private donors complements this by supporting specific initiatives and strategic priorities.

-Member contributions
+Country contributions

-In May 2014, it was agreed that all participating governments are expected to contribute towards OGP's budget.
-Contributions are based on each participating country's income level (according to the World Bank Data).
-Steering Committee set both minimum and recommended contribution levels.
+In May 2014, it was agreed that all participating governments were expected to contribute to OGP's budget.
+Contributions are based on each participating country's income level (according to World Bank data) with additional consideration introduced for GDP size.
+The OGP Steering Committee sets both minimum and recommended contribution levels.

-Donor organizations

-Grants made in 2015 came from Omidyar Network, Department for International Development (Government of the United Kingdom), Hewlett Foundation, Open Society Foundation, and the Ford Foundation.
-In May 2019, Open Society Foundation announced a potential $10,000,000 funding scheme awarded to OGP with $1,000,000 being awarded in 2020 and an additional $4,000,000 in matching grants within three years if OGP raises $5,000,000 from other partners.

 Structure

 As a multi-stakeholder initiative, civil society participation is enshrined in OGP's foundational principles and management structures.
-Governments and civil society play an equally important role in managing the OGP through participation in the steering committee, OGP's executive management body, as well as at the national level.
+Governments and civil society play an equally important role in managing the OGP through participation in the steering committee, the OGP's executive management body, as well as at the national level.

 Co-chairs

-Steering committee
+Steering Committee

 The OGP Steering Committee provides guidance and direction at the international level in order to maintain the highest standards for the initiative and ensure its long-term sustainability.
 It is composed of equal numbers of representatives of governments and civil society organizations.
 OGP's leadership regularly rotates by appointing a new government co-chair and a new civil society co-chair every year.
 Incoming government and civil society members of the steering committee are selected by their peers.

 Subcommittees

-Members of the OGP Steering Committee delegate work to the OGP Subcommittees.
-There are three subcommittees: 1) Governance and Leadership; 2) Criteria and Standards; and 3) Thematic Leadership.
-The principle of parity is preserved in the Subcommittees as an equal number of government and civil society representatives serves in each one.
+Members of the OGP Steering Committee delegate work to the OGP sub-committees.
+There are three sub-committees: 1) Governance and Leadership; 2) Criteria and Standards; and 3) Thematic Leadership.
+The principle of parity is preserved in the sub-committees, as an equal number of government and civil society representatives serve in each one.